lidofinance/lido-improvement-proposals/LIPS/lip-18.md

 ## Simple Summary

-The Lido Insurance Fund is planned to be used by the Lido DAO as a transparent store of funds allocated for potential self-cover purposes.
+The Lido Reserve Fund is planned to be used by the Lido DAO as a transparent store of funds allocated for potential self-cover purposes.

 ## Motivation

 Initially, Lido hedged against slashing penalties via a third party insurance provider.
 In a [July 2021 vote](https://snapshot.org/#/lido-snapshot.eth/proposal/QmWeMuwkLJ3strPAM58kzLaKzbEPrWTLb1VC93ergrYrbv), the DAO decided to explore an independent approach by marking the funds accrued in the form of protocol fees as potentially usable for self-cover purposes.
 The enactment of [vote #134](https://vote.lido.fi/vote/134) redirected the flow of protocol fees into the Treasury and fixed the amount allocated for cover.
-However, there is still no apparent distinction between Insurance and Treasury funds as both are stored under the same contract.
+However, there is still no apparent distinction between Reserve and Treasury funds as both are stored under the same contract.

 This proposal introduces a dedicated vault contract that will serve as a transparent store for cover funds which can only be retrieved by the [DAO Agent](https://etherscan.io/address/0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c).
 Additionally, the vault features functions for recovering non-cover assets that were sent to the contract by mistake.